What Does Accessible Mean? Why Website Accessibility Matters

 This way, people can use assistive technologies such as voice control to direct their web browsing.

 Transcripts for audio allow those with auditory disabilities to hear audio files.
-The transcripts provide written representation of the audio information and are essential for those who are deaf or hard of hearing.
+The transcripts provide a written representation of the audio information and are essential for those who are deaf or hard of hearing.

 Implementing these technologies is inexpensive and essential for website accessibility.